-Noonan syndrome is caused by mutations in genes associated with the RAS/MAPK cell-signalling pathway, which is required for normal cell division, proliferation, differentiation and migration.
-These mutations lead to loss of regulation of cell growth and division.
+Noonan syndrome is caused by mutations in the genes associated with the Ras/MAPK cell-signalling pathway, which is required for normal cell division, proliferation, differentiation and migration.
+These mutations lead to the loss of regulation of cell growth and division.

-Mutations in the PTPN11 gene are implicated in > 50% of cases.
-Gene mutations in SOS1 are implicated in 10–15% and mutations in RAF1 and RIT1 account for approximately 5% each.
+Mutations in the PTPN11 gene are implicated in over 50% of Noonan syndrome cases.
+Gene mutations in SOS1 are implicated in 10–15% of cases and mutations in the RAF1 gene and the RIT1 gene account for approximately 5% each.
 A number of other genes account for the rest.

 The genetic cause behind Noonan syndrome is unknown in up to 20% of cases.

-Noonan syndrome affects males and females in all races.
-50–70% of people with Noonan syndrome are of short stature.
-Weight and length at birth are usual normal, but growth slows over time.
+Noonan syndrome both sexes and all races; 50–70% of people with Noonan syndrome are of short stature.
+Weight and length at birth are usually normal, but growth slows over time.
 This is thought to be associated with abnormal levels of growth hormone.

 Noonan syndrome presents with distinctive facial features, such as: